RISHI9211/RAG-Powered-Assistant/README.md

 Automobile Domain Mini RAG-Powered Assistant

 This repository contains a Mini Retrieval-Augmented Generation (RAG) Assistant designed for the automobile domain.
-The system enables intelligent question-answering over automobile-related documents such as vehicle owner manuals and diagnostic trouble codes (DTCs) using Hugging Face embeddings and FAISS vector search.
+The system enables intelligent question-answering over automobile-related documents such as "vehicle owner manuals" and "diagnostic trouble codes (DTCs)" using Hugging Face embeddings and FAISS vector search.